- Appliances Managed by Facilities Services , located on the lower level of the Music Building. Contact them at email@example.com with any questions

-- Bon Appetit All disposable wares from food prepared by Bon Appetit are compostable, even though they may be plastic.
-This includes disposable catering and to-go containers; it does not include commercially packed items sold by Bon Appetit.
+- Bon Appetit All disposable wares from food prepared by Bon Appetit are compostable, including catering, to-go containers, and chop sticks.
+This does NOT include commercially packed items sold by Bon Appetit

 - Compost Compost anything that was once living.
-Visit the Composting at Macalester page for more information.
+Visit the Composting page for more information.

-- Electronic Waste (E-Waste) The ITS Help Desk, Neill Hall 307, is the primary collection point for electronic waste on campus.
+- Electronic Waste (E-Waste) Collected primarily at the ITS Help Desk located in Humanities 314 on campus.
 Small items such as radios, cell phones, and computer components, can be brought to the e-waste recycling bin located in the Mail Room on the lower level of the Campus Center.

-- Fluorescent Bulbs It is unlawful to throw away a fluorescent bulb in the trash.
+- Light Bulbs It is unlawful to throw away a fluorescent bulb in the trash

-- Broken A broken fluorescent bulb of any kind is hazardous and dangerous; please contact Facilities Services immediately for safe clean up.
+- Broken Broken fluorescent bulbs of any kind are hazardous and dangerous; please contact Facilities Services immediately for safe clean up.
+Call 651-696-6278 or Email firstname.lastname@example.org

-- Fluorescent Light, CFL Intact CFL bulbs can be placed into the collection bin located in the Mail Room on the lower level of Campus Center.
+- Fluorescent Light, CFL Intact CFL bulbs can be placed into the collection bin located in the Mail Room in the lower level of Campus Center

-- Plastic Bags and Film Clean and dry plastic bags and film can be deposited into plastic bag collection bins throughout campus
+- Plastic Bags and Film Clean and dry plastic bags (including ice bags from the LC) and film can be deposited into plastic bag collection bins located near the Janet Wallace entrance, the entrance to the Library, Mailing Services, and the Leonard Center.

 - Special Disposal See Special Waste Disposal table below

-- Polypropylene Is a styrofoam that is flexible and does not break easily when stressed, it is usually black in color and labelled #6PP.
-This styrofoam is not recyclable and must be thrown as trash.
+- Polystyrene This plastic is flexible and does not break easily when stressed, it is usually black in color and labelled #6PS.
+Polystyrene is not recyclable and must be thrown in the trash.
+It is commonly used for disposable coffee cup lids.

-- Polystyrene Is a styrofoam that is rigid and breaks easily when stressed, it is usually white in color and labelled #6PS.
-This styrofoam is recyclable if it is clean and free of any contaminants.
-Drop off at the ITS Help Desk.
+- Expanded Polystyrene Foam This styrofoam is rigid and breaks easily when stressed, it is usually white in color and labelled #6PS.
+Polystyrene is recyclable (only in specialty recycling) if it is clean and free of any contaminants.
+Drop off at the ITS Help Desk located in Humanities 314

-- Waste Toss out any chip bags, plastic wrappers, soiled styrofoam, gum, and black plastic
+- Waste Chip bags, plastic wrappers, soiled styrofoam, gum, and black plastic must be thrown in the trash

 Special Waste Disposal